omicscodeathon/salmonellaml/pipeline/REDME.md

 bash vcf_pipeline_5.sh ../data/trimmed_data

 ### Master script
 The master script (scripts_all.sh) contains the multiple scipts that can be executed to download the data and perform variant calling for a given country .
 The command below shows how to process data for Kenya.
-This will output the snps data in the name the folder bearing the name provided in the script
+This will output the snps data in the folder bearing the name provided in the script
 ```
 bash all_scripts.sh ../accessions/kenya/
 ```